 The Animal Consciousness Conferences

-The central activity of the AnyMinds Initiative is the Animal Consciousness Conferences (ACC) — a series of small interdisciplinary meetings designed to promote sustained dialogue and collaborative exploration of consciousness across different kinds of minds.
+The central activity of the AnyMinds Initiative is the Animal Consciousness Conferences — a series of small interdisciplinary meetings designed to promote sustained dialogue and collaborative exploration of consciousness across different kinds of minds.

 Unlike traditional academic conferences, the ACC meetings are organized as intensive workshops combining short presentations with extended discussions in small working groups.
 This format encourages deep interaction between participants and allows the meetings to focus on conceptual clarification and the development of new research ideas.